-WHEREAS, the cattle industry is dependent upon the acceptance of its product by consumers worldwide; and
+WHEREAS, the beef industry is dependent upon the acceptance of its product by consumers worldwide; and

-WHEREAS, the vast majority of cow/calf producers, stockers and feeders are adamant in their quest for a wholesome and safe product; and
+WHEREAS, the beef industry continues in its quest for a wholesome and safe product.

-THEREFORE BE IT RESOLVED, the NDSA urges the Secretary of Agriculture, the Food and Drug Administration and all other agencies that are in direct contact with the beef industry to use caution, common-sense and science when dealing with such matters due to the fact that the news media have a tendency to overstate and sensationalize.
+THEREFORE BE IT RESOLVED, the NDSA urges the secretary of agriculture, the Food and Drug Administration and all other agencies to use caution, common-sense and science when dealing with such matters to prevent media sensationalism.

-BE IT FURTHER RESOLVED, the NDSA urges the Cattlemen’s Beef Board to further educate the consumer on proper care and preparation of beef products for the sake of consumers and producers alike.
+BE IT FURTHER RESOLVED, the NDSA urges checkoff funds be used to educate consumers about the proper care and preparation of beef products for the sake of consumers and producers alike.

-BE IT FURTHER RESOLVED, the NDSA opposes any bill to allow the Secretary of Agriculture or federal agency to recall product arbitrarily.
+BE IT FURTHER RESOLVED, the NDSA opposes allowing the secretary of agriculture or any federal agency to recall product arbitrarily.

 WHEREAS, the NDSA recognizes the necessity of increased beef and beef product exports.

-BE IT FURTHER RESOLVED, the NDSA supports the sale and/or transportation of horses for harvest and the export of horses and horse products.
+THEREFORE BE IT RESOLVED, the NDSA supports the sale and/or transportation of horses for harvest and the export of horses and horse products.

-WHEREAS, standards of meat inspection in foreign plants exporting meat to the United States are required by law to be the same as United States meat inspection standards.
+WHEREAS, standards of meat inspection in foreign plants exporting meat to the United States are required by law to be the same as U.S. meat inspection standards.

-THEREFORE BE IT RESOLVED, the NDSA supports holding all imported meats to the same production, slaughter, processing and transportation standards as domestically produced product.
+THEREFORE BE IT RESOLVED, the NDSA supports holding all imported meats to the same production, harvesting, processing and transportation standards as domestically produced product.

-WHEREAS, the cattle feeding industry in North Dakota adds value to North Dakota crops and agricultural co-products and adds value to weaned calves; and
+WHEREAS, the cattle feeding industry in North Dakota adds value to North Dakota crops and agricultural co-products and adds value to cattle; and

 WHEREAS, cattle feeding stimulates the local economy in supporting services of veterinary, transportation, marketing, banking, machinery and other input providers; and